openhive-network/haf_block_explorer/README.md

 ## Startup

-After setup start postgREST server with:
+After setup, start the postgREST server with:

 ```bash
 ./scripts/start_postgrest.sh
 ```

-One more, use `./scripts/start_postgrest.sh --help` to see available options.
+You can type `./scripts/start_postgrest.sh --help` to see available options.

 ## Dockerized setup